yosemitebandit/dotdotdot/readme.md

     (sci) $ pip install matplotlib

+### go
+setup go in /usr/local as per the docs: golang.org/doc/install, and then:

+    $ mkdir ~/gocode

 ### arduino
 need jdk for the ui; and I think this is better than the version that's in apt